R1sh1-11/AD-Attack-Techniques-Knowledge-Base/README.md

 **What the system returned:** "I don't have enough information on that."

 **Root cause (tied to a specific pipeline stage):** The failure originates in the chunking and retrieval stages.
-Pass-the-Hash detection content exists in the documents but is distributed across multiple short chunks — each chunk contains only a fragment of the detection logic (one chunk mentions NTLM monitoring, another mentions logon event correlation).
+Pass-the-Hash detection content exists in the documents but is distributed across multiple short chunks where each chunk contains only a fragment of the detection logic (one chunk mentions NTLM monitoring, another mentions logon event correlation).
 No single chunk contained enough detection-specific semantic signal for the embedding model to rank it highly against a detection-focused query.
 The top-5 retrieved chunks were dominated by procedural description chunks rather than detection content, leaving the LLM with insufficient context to answer.

 **What you would change to fix it:** Increasing chunk size for detection and mitigation sections specifically, or using section-aware chunking that keeps entire "Detection" and "Mitigation" sections as single chunks regardless of length, would likely fix this.
 Alternatively, supplementing MITRE pages with richer third-party writeups (e.g. SpecterOps or harmj0y blog posts) would give the embedding model more detection-specific content to retrieve from.